From JUnit 4 to JUnit 5

 Migration

-In theory, that was quite simple:
+In theory, it was quite simple:

-• add Junit 5 libraries to the build.gradle:
+• add JUnit 5 libraries to the build.gradle:

 tests "org.junit.jupiter:junit-jupiter-api:5.9.1"